amirparizi/Kaggle/README.md

 # Kaggle
-1. Titanic project with Random Forest
+1. Titanic project with Random Forest and KNN